Italy: A Counseling and Higher Education View of Italy

 Undergraduate and graduate participants will enroll in OHIO credit for this experience.
 Professional participants such as counselors, teachers, staff, administrators, and other higher education professionals will receive Continuing Education Units (CEUs) for their participation.

 Program is open to graduate and undergraduate students as well as counselors, teachers, staff, administrators, and other higher education and teaching professionals.
 Graduate students must have at least a 3.0 GPA, while undergraduate applicants must be above 2.25 GPA.
-Please check below for application procedures.

 Students who will be on probation at any point during the program for a conduct offense that took place less than a calendar year from the program start date may not study abroad.
 Click here to read the entire conduct policy.